 - 4) Statement of the voluntary contribution to ICAO's aspirational goals including base year/baseline - 5) List of actions to address CO2 emissions from international aviation, pointing out those already in place (if any) and those to be set in the future.
-The description shall be a detailed one and shall explain how they can contribute to reaching ICAO's aspiration goal - 6) Description of the needs and requirements to implement the mitigation actions
+The description shall be a detailed one and shall explain how they can contribute to reaching ICAO's aspiration goal - 6) Description of the needs and requirements (i.e. financial assistance if needed) to implement the mitigation actions